 You’ll be hard-pressed to go more than a few miles in California without stumbling upon natural beauty, but, in my opinion, the jewel in the crown of my beautiful home state is Yosemite National Park.
 You’ll find splendor at every turn with Yosemite’s waterfalls, granite cliffs, mountains, streams, lakes, and sequoia groves, including the iconic Half Dome and El Capitan.

 It’s a great spot for hiking, biking, and camping year-round, although keep in mind that Yosemite books up early, so make your reservations far in advance or consider staying outside of the park and driving in during the day.

 The U.S. Civil War is a fascinating period in American history, and one of the most interesting things about road tripping along the East Coast is that you’ll encounter Civil War battlefields at every twist and turn.
 At many of these, you’ll find information centers, museums, guides, and detailed maps.

 The Battle of Gettysburg is considered the turning point of the war, so if you can only visit one U.S. battlefield, make it this one.
-The town of Gettysburg is charming, and at the battlefield you can hire an informative guide nor join a Segway tour.
+Located about 2 1/2 hours east of Philadelphia, which has plenty of its own exciting things to see, the town of Gettysburg is charming, and at the battlefield you can hire an informative guide nor join a Segway tour.
 Touring the battlefield is a somber experience, but now more than ever is an important time to reflect on this dark chapter of American history.

 Grand Teton National Park, Wyoming